Japan - cool places

 Note that the hours may vary based on special events or for year-end holidays.

 Here is a picture of the shop on Google Street View.
-I hope that's the one - it's on this street in any case.
 It's a rather small shop, but full of books on Go and shogi.

 ZenGarden They have a large selection of gobans and stones, but it is pricey.
 They only speak Japanese and don't take credit cards only cash or cheques, which is a drawback.
 The Ginza shop is easier to access than the Ookubo Goban Ten in Shinjuku (website mentioned below), but the Ookubo shop is very friendly and has a very good range of stock (AND takes credit cards!).

-Update: I can confirm that the shop in Komagome is still trading as of March 2012.
+Dave: I bought a table-top kaya board and stones at Okamura Gobanten in the early 80's.
+It is still going strong in Komagome.
+Update: I can confirm that the shop in Komagome is still trading as of March 2015.

 The Sunshine Go Club, 9th floor of the Sunshine Building in Tokyo’s east Ikebukuro neighborhood. [ref AGA ejournal May 28, 2009; Volume 10, #23]